 No, it is not necessary.
 Many of our patients are referred by their dentist, but many other patients take the initiative to schedule their own consultation and exam appointment.

 At what age should I schedule an appointment for a screening?

 The American Association of Orthodontists recommends an orthodontic screening at age 7.
-By this age, several permanent teeth in most children have erupted, allowing us to effectively evaluate your child’s orthodontic status.
+Several permanent teeth in most children have erupted by this age, effectively allowing us to evaluate your child’s orthodontic status.

 What will I learn from the initial consultation?